County and duchy of Aumale

-The County of Aumale, later elevated to a duchy, was a medieval fief in Normandy, disputed between England and France during parts of the Hundred Years' War.
+The County of Aumale, later elevated to a Duchy, was a medieval fief in the Duchy of Normandy, disputed between France and England during parts of the Hundred Years' War.

 Norman nobility

 Aumale was a medieval fief in the Duchy of Normandy and, after 1066, of the King of England.

 According to Chisholm, the fief of Aumale was granted by the archbishop of Rouen to Odo, brother-in-law of William the Conqueror, who erected it into a countship.

 Thompson wrote that it was given to Adelaide, William's half-sister, as a dower by her first husband Enguerrand; it then passed jure uxoris to her second and third husbands, Lambert and Odo.
 In the Domesday Book of 1086, Adelaide is recorded as the Countess of Aumale, with holdings in Suffolk and Essex.
 In 1087 Odo received the Lordship of Holderness, and at some time before 1090 Adelaide's holdings were passed to their son, Stephen.
 In 1102 the fief, with Odo's lands in Holderness, passed to their son, Stephen.